What Is Stamp Duty in Ireland?

 What About Stamp Duty on Multiple Properties?

-If you’re buying multiple properties, you’ll usually pay a much higher rate for your stamp duty than on just a single property.
-If you’re buying 10 or more properties that can be either houses or duplexes, you will need to pay a total stamp duty worth 10% of the total amount.
+If you're buying multiple properties, you'll usually pay a much higher rate for your stamp duty.
+If you're buying 10 or more properties that can be either houses or duplexes, you will need to pay a total stamp duty worth 10% of the total amount.

 If you are leasing your properties to an organisation that provides social housing, you can claim a refund back on your stamp duty.
 To do this, you must leave the property within 2 years of completing the purchase and have leased the property for a minimum of 10 years.